 On January 24, 2019, VPI entered into a license and supply agreement with an undisclosed partner to secure the rights to one product to be added to VPI's existing Hospital Products portfolio.
-Regulatory filing with Health Canada is expected before the end of the year and marketing approval is expected to follow within nine to twelve (12) months.
+Regulatory filing with Health Canada for that product would be expected before the end of the year and marketing approval is expected to follow within nine to twelve (12) months.